Sea-Watch 4: Conversion for rescue operations

-Beginning of rescues
+Rescue operations

+As Sea-Watch 4

 The activists set out on their mission on 15 August 2020 from the Spanish port of Burriana in the province of Castellón and headed for the central Mediterranean.
 On 22 August they took over seven people from another rescue ship off Libya in the sea area off Tripoli and the smugglers' stronghold of az-Zawiya.
 Italian media identified this second ship as a former speedboat of the French customs (DF 42), which is now operated as Louise Michel, also by German activists under the German flag and which had been anchored days earlier together with the Sea-Watch 4 in Burriana.
 Another 97 people were brought on board on 23 August followed by around 100 migrants the following day.
 Several EU states and the Red Cross then negotiated about the landing of the migrants in the European Union.
 The ship was finally allowed to call at Palermo, where the 353 migrants were transferred to the GNV Allegra ferry on 2 September for a two-week quarantine.

+As Humanity 1

+According to their own information, the crew of the Humanity 1 rescued 200 boat migrants from distress at sea on December 2 and 3, 2023 and brought them to the southern Italian port city of Crotone.
+The Italian authorities then detained the ship.
+The blockade is valid for 20 days and a fine of 3,333 euros has also been imposed.
+The operating organization wants to take legal action and sue against the arrest in the port city in Calabria.